-No payments are required until six months after you leave school (up to 60 months for M.D. and D.O. students).
+No payments are required until six months after you leave school (36 months for allopathic and osteopathic medical students).

 There is no application or origination fee, and no penalty for paying off your loan early.